Financial Aid

 Dr. Frank Naeymi-Rad and Dr. Theresa Kepic Scholarship for Biomedical Informatics

-The Oregon Health & Science University (OHSU) Department of Medical Informatics & Clinical Epidemiology (DMICE) is pleased to open applications for the 2022 Dr. Frank Naeymi-Rad and Dr. Theresa A. Kepic Endowed Scholarship for Biomedical Informatics.
+In 2022, the Oregon Health & Science University (OHSU) Department of Medical Informatics & Clinical Epidemiology (DMICE) opened applications for the Dr. Frank Naeymi-Rad and Dr. Theresa A. Kepic Endowed Scholarship for Biomedical Informatics.
 Dr. Naeymi-Rad is the founder of Intelligent Medical Objects (IMO), Inc. and an expert in the application of standards-based terminology solutions to problems in healthcare.
 Dr. Kepic is an Obstetrics & Gynecology physician.

-The student must currently be enrolled in the OHSU Master of Science (MS) program in either the HCIN or BCB major.
+The student was currently be enrolled in the OHSU Master of Science (MS) program in either the HCIN or BCB major.
 He or she must be in good standing in the program.
 The scholarship must be used for the student’s tuition and fees.
-The next scholarship will be awarded in the 2023 academic year.
-NLM Trainees and CI Fellows are not eligible for this scholarship.

-The selection process will choose a student who is committed to the area of biomedical informatics focused on the application of terminology standards.
-The student will also serve as a resource for the standard terminology services and tools that are being provided for academic use to the OHSU Department of Medical Informatics & Clinical Epidemiology by the Leap of Faith Foundation.
+The selection process chose a student who is committed to the area of biomedical informatics focused on the application of terminology standards.
+The student served as a resource for the standard terminology services and tools that are being provided for academic use to the OHSU Department of Medical Informatics & Clinical Epidemiology by the Leap of Faith Foundation.

 The Leap of Faith Foundation was created by Frank Naeymi-Rad and Theresa Kepic to accelerate informatics innovation and the distribution of terminology-enabled applications from academic centers across electronic health record systems.